 - Remove the salt build-ups with the help of a controlled water stream.

-- Inspect the plant for any potential root burn and if the burn is severe, consider repotting your plant after removing all damaged roots.
+- Inspect the plant for any potential root burn; if the burn is severe, consider repotting your plant after removing all damaged roots.

 - Resort to Osmocote 14-14-14 or Nutricote 13-13-13 to neutralize the excessive salt build-ups.

-- Opt for organic foods for your plant with low to no chemical burn risk.
+- Opt for organic foods for your plant with low chemical burn risk.

 If you notice intense dark green foliage development, immediately change your fertilizer and use Potassium enriched fertilizer.

 Although Peace Lily does not go through dormancy, do not fertilize your Peace Lily during the winter season.